MarcusP99/Yu-Gi-Oh/Piscu_FTK/README.md

 -Moved sets of cards into a different files and changed names of some functions for readability -Added a test file
 -I think your dragon summonable extender and extender recognises 2 dragon shrines as an ftk

+-Need to add in cases where BootSector is used/Baby Dragons are used